HistoricEngland/arches-bngpoint/README.md

 The BNG Datatype was written to contain a 12 figure alphanumeric grid reference representing the centre point location of a resource e.g. ***SU1234512345***.
 Details of this coordinate system can be found [here](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid).

+BNG datatype values can be searched in Advanced Search but be aware that this is a text search.

 ### Validation

 The value must be 12 figures and zero padded if necessary e.g. ***TA123123*** must be padded to ***TA1230012300***.
 This is validated during a tile card.